 - SEO (Natural Search Engine Results) is important when it comes to ranking your site in the organic results, the most serious prospects research extensively.

 - Your site needs to be built as a vehicle for visibility on Baidu with Chinese keyword audits etc.

 You can’t overlook WeChat but it requires a higher initial investment than Baidu.
 Why?
 You have to grow your following numbers in this closed network.
-It’s mainly a branding tool, it’s poor for lead generation but in terms of content sharing + e-commerce (with WeChat stores) it’s a strong opportunity for digital growth.
+It’s mainly a branding tool, and it’s poor for lead generation but in terms of content sharing + e-commerce (with WeChat stores), it’s a strong opportunity for digital growth.

 What are the most important WeChat marketing elements?

 - Building followers, including QR code links from external sites, pushing content and engaging + animating a following.